 Cautions for using these supplements: ~ Some joint supplement ingredients such as glucosamine, yucca, and MSM can worsen symptoms of insulin resistance, equine metabolic syndrome, or Cushing’s disease in horses. ~ Use extreme caution (work with your vet) or avoid these ingredients in these cases.

 As you can see there are plenty of natural, less chemical, ways to help your horse with any musculoskeletal issues they may be dealing with.
 Stay tuned for the last installment in this series; “Natural Supplements for Equine Respiratory Health”.
+If you would like to read other of the installments in this series here are the links:

 Peace, and good rides,